wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ### "Odd numbers have a middle"

-Three doors have a middle one; four don't.[^1] However, if the three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
-Such an ordering seems to be called a _linear order_ or _total order_.[^3]
+Three doors have a middle one; four don't.
+However, if the three doors form a triangle, it may not be clear which is the middle.[^1] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
+Such an ordering seems to be called a _linear order_ or _total order_.[^2]

 ## Notes

-[^1]: Even numbers can also be thought of as having two middle elements.

-[^2]: There is a concept of the _geometric median_.
+[^1]: There is a concept of the _geometric median_.
 The geometric median of the three vertices of a triangle is called the _Fermat point_ of the triangle.

-[^3]: Examples of _totally ordered sets_ include tuples (arrays in programming) and a set of real numbers.
+[^2]: Examples of _totally ordered sets_ include tuples (arrays in programming) and a set of real numbers.